 If you are planning to have work done on your property, always be aware of gas pipes that run underground.
-If you are employing a builder or contractor, make sure to remind them to always dial before they dig by calling Calor on 01 291 6135 or emailing customerengineering@calorgas.ie.
+If you are employing a builder or contractor, make sure to remind them to always dial before they dig by calling Calor on 1850 812450 or emailing customerengineering@calorgas.ie.
+Calor will provide the necessary information for working safely in the vicinity of gas pipes.
 In the interests of your safety, that of your family and of those carrying out the work, it is important to check the location of these underground pipes before beginning any work.